IRSAAtUMn/RWorkshop18/docs/05-Logistic.md

 Here is our interpretation: the probability of a 25 cm wide female crab having one of more satellites is about 0.5198.

-**Practice:** Consider a female weighing 2000 grams.
-What is the probability that she has one or more satellites?